-- 1. Discrimination: Discrimination is subjecting an individual or group to adverse action on the basis of actual or perceived membership in a Protected Class under this Policy.
-Sex Discrimination is a form of Discrimination, but separately defined under this Policy. - 2.
+- 1. Discrimination: Discrimination is subjecting an individual or group to adverse action-including by treating them worse than other similarly-situated individuals-with respect to the terms of their education and/or employment on the basis of actual or perceived membership in a Protected Class under this Policy.. - 2.
 Harassment: Harassment is unwelcome conduct (including oral, written, electronic, graphic, or physical conduct) on the basis of actual or perceived membership in a Protected Class under this Policy that is sufficiently severe or pervasive that it limits or denies the ability of an individual to participate in or benefit from the University's Education Program or Activity by creating a Hostile Environment.
 This will be evaluated based on the totality of the circumstances and evaluated subjectively and objectively.
-Sex-Based Harassment is a form of Harassment, but separately defined under this Policy.
+Sexual Misconduct is a form of Harassment, but separately defined under this Policy.